jcarterlab/Latin-Risk-Pulse-ML-model/README.md

 # Latin-Risk-Pulse-ML-model

-Latin Risk Pulse is an organization seeking to better understand Latin American risks.
+Latin Risk Pulse is a project seeking to better understand Latin American risks.
 This repository trains a machine learning model to determine whether Spanish and Portuguese headlines represent a potential political, security or economic risk.
-It uses a raw dataset of approximately 100K headlines.
+It uses a raw dataset of over 100K headlines.

 ## The data 🛢
 The data was collected by scraping headline text from online news sources in Latin America.
 The texts were then put through a keyword matching process before being fed to Google Gemini for labelling.
 The risk labels include 1) political stability, 2) security and violence, and 3) economic and regulatory risks.